 3. Not all C&C grids are suitable for baby guinea pigs or smaller pigs

 There are many options to choose from when it comes to finding a C&C cage.
 Keep in mind that not all C&C supplies are created equal.
 This is particularly true for DIY materials, which are originally destined to become shelves and not cages.
 It is therefore important to do your research for what grids will work best for you and your piggies.
 Be aware that if you have smaller guinea pigs or babies, squared grids, whether 8x8 or 9x9s are NOT suitable as their holes are too big!
-Kavee’s grids have thin meshing with small holes, also referred to as baby bars.
+Kavee’s grids have thin meshing with small holes (now in white c&c grids and black c&c grids), also referred to as baby bars.
 They are suitable for piggies older than 8 weeks old at least.
 Of course, it is always recommended to run a test with your own guinea pigs first when choosing any C&C grid as pets all come in different shapes and sizes.

 4. Sometimes C and C grids may be hard to put together